The Bosu Balance Trainer is a fabulous tool for working on your body-mind balance and a fun way to get your aerobic exercise.

 Bosu Balance Trainer Aerobic Exercises

 The first thing you may wish to do on your Bosu Balance Trainer is to practice what it feels like just to walk on and walk off the ball.
-It will give you an initial feel as to how you will balance on the Bosu Ball.
+It will give you an initial feel as to how you will balance, standing on the Bosu Ball.
 Here is a brief video to show you what I mean, Walk On Walk Off:

 In the next video, we do a simple move, the Bosu Ball inventor, David Weck, calls 'compressions.'
 It is where you stand on top of the Bosu Ball and press one foot, then the other into the ball.
 My stepson, Alex does it first in the next video, using big rhythmic movements.
 I go next, starting with small movements, and gradually pick up the momentum with my arms and eventually bring my knees up higher and higher.

 When you try it, do what feels good to you.
-Some do the compressions like a real marching movements, but you can see that I kind of rock from one foot to another, doing small movements.
+Some do the compressions like real marching movements, but you can see that I kind of rock from one foot to another, doing small movements.

 The rotating compressions are much harder than they look, which is why I didn’t do take after take trying to get it perfect!
 I wanted you to see that it isn’t easy and most likely I would never have gotten it perfect.
 At least not before I was exhausted!